altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

+- tag L:404
 - Count organized today properly by adding date when piv was added to queue
-- Bad file descriptor error
-- range error
-- tag L:404
 - Disappearing bottom navigation after coming back from edit home tags
 - When editing home tags, see changes immediately
 - You're all done